-Here we propose a new architecture for authentication in ad-hoc networks called Global Authentication Scheme for Mobile Ad-hoc Networks (GASMAN), which is based on the established cryptographic paradigm of Zero-Knowledge Proofs (ZKPs).
-Since the information sent while its execution does not convey any secret related to the authentication process, ZKPs provide an elegant and fault-tolerant solution to node authentication in MANETs.
-Furthermore, the GASMAN has other three beneficial properties.
-Firstly, it has scalability because centralized elements, such as CA servers, are not required.
-Secondly, availability is guaranteed through the insertion, deletion and access control procedures.
-Finally, our architecture assures strong authentication to any legitimate node willing to join the network by using the zeroknowledge proof implemented in the access control algorithm.
+Here we propose a new architecture for authentication in ad-hoc networks called Global Authentication Scheme for Mobile Ad-hoc Networks (GASMAN), which is based on the established cryptographic paradigm of Zero-Knowledge Proofs (ZKPs) [10].
+Since the information sent while executing does not convey any secret related to the authentication process, ZKPs provide an elegant and fault-tolerant solution to node authentication in MANETs.
+As we will see in this paper, when comparing the GASMAN with existing proposals, several improvements are remarkable:

+- 1. In the proposed scheme all nodes play exactly the same role.
+In particular, there are no selected nodes serving as CA and admission decisions are not made by a TTP or a group founder but by the nodes themselves. - 2.
+The GASMAN has scalability and flexibility and is suitable for dynamic ad-hoc networks, thanks in part to that it is not based on any static structure such as ACLs. - 3.
+The proposal is feasible for group-based and long-lived MANETs.
+A key factor to achieve it is the fact that it is not based on location-limited authentication. - 4.
+Availability is guaranteed through insertion, deletion and access control procedures. - 5.
+Our architecture assures strong authentication to any legitimate node willing to join the network by using the ZKP implemented in the access control. - 6.
 The GASMAN algorithms jointly with mobility help to reduce the time necessary for nodes to join and access the network in a timely manner.

-Summing up, the main features of the proposed protocol are the adaptation to the varying topology of the network, the open availability of broadcast transmissions and the strong access control.
+Summing up, the main features of the proposal are the adaptation to the varying topology of the network, the open availability of broadcast transmissions and the strong access control.